topquark22/Thermo55/README.md

 - LCD 1602 display with I2C capability

 Connect D5 to a normally-open pushbutton switch.
 This changes the display from **temperature/threshold** to **max/min** mode.

+Connect pin A0 to a POT configured as a voltage divider.

 ### connection the MAX31855 Breakout Board